larryknaebelobsidian/kingdom/Proposition 17. Without study of the prophecies, no adequate idea can be obtained of the kingdom..md

 tags:
   - toc
 ---
+# Proposition 17.
+Without study of the prophecies, no adequate idea can be obtained of the kingdom.
 ### 43 Reasons why study of prophecy is important
 The ***note*** on observation 6 enumerates 43 ***reasons why the study of Prophecy is important***.
 p.
 170 Vol. 1 Prop.
 17 Obs.
 6 note